5-Steps to Managing Business Listings for Financial Institutions

 5 Steps: How Financial Institutions Optimize Local Branch Listings

 1. Start with a brand audit.

 In order to manage your listings effectively, you have to know how you’re currently performing.
 Chatmeter offers free brand audits to help brands get a better understanding of how their business locations are performing online.
 In this audit, you can see how your locations are ranking, which locations are missing information or not listed at all, identify duplicate listings, and even see how you’re performing compared to your competitors.
 A thorough brand audit will help benchmark your brand’s online visibility so you can make improvements.

 2. Claim all your listings.

 Did you know that financial institutions can have more than one listing at a single location?
 Unlike other brick-and-mortar storefronts, financial institutions can have multiple listings at the same location.
+Duplicate listings are when more than one business listing exists for the same location.
+Duplicate listings are dangerous for financial organizations because they can lead to a loss in online traffic, revenue, and confusion among customers.
 A single branch can have a listing of their own, an ATM listing, and even listings for professional services provided within the branch such as a financial planner.
 By failing to claim all your listings, even if they belong to the same address, you can be losing out on thousands of potential customers.

 If you have yet to claim any business listings, start with the tier one sites; Google, Facebook, Yelp, Apple Maps, Foursquare, and Bing.
 These are the main sites people use to search for a business.
 When claiming a listing you’ll want to include your business name, address, phone number, website, category, business hours, and an accurate description.
 This information is known as NAPWCHD.